stylus/stylelint-stylus/docs/README.md

 - `"stylelint-plugin-stylus/recommended"` ...
 Turns Off rules that cannot be used with the Stylus within `stylelint` (WIP).
 And turns On rules that possible errors rules within `stylelint-plugin-stylus`.
 - `"stylelint-plugin-stylus/standard"` ...
 Above, plus rules to improve code readability.
+- `"stylelint-plugin-stylus/no-stylus"` ...
+A rule set that does not allow Stylus-specific syntax.
+This will help you migrate to another CSS preprocessor.

 ## :white_check_mark: Rules